cynthiaobia/portfolio/README.md

 - **Current Product**: Screenshots or images showcasing the actual portfolio in its current state.
 - **Example of Mapping Pulled from Data in Components**: Demonstration of utilizing data pulled from an API and mapping it to components within the portfolio.

-## How to Use

-To explore the portfolio, you can visit the [deployed website](https://sparkling-otter-654705.netlify.app/).
-The portfolio provides a comprehensive overview of my work, skills, and projects.
-Each section or page will guide you through different aspects of my journey and accomplishments.

 ## Technology Used

 The portfolio was developed using the following technologies: